12/5/2022

 Many shared coworking spaces come with a number of different administrative services and amenities.
 These can be a big efficiency booster.
 For example, when booking shared rented meeting room space, you should be sensitive to all other businesses and professionals in the coworking space.
 When leveraging staff for help photocopying and faxing documents, catering beverages and food, and cleaning up rented meeting rooms and workspace, you need to be sensitive to asking office space staff for assistance.

-Nearly all coworking space comes with rented meeting rooms that can be reserved by the hour, half-day, or even full day.
+Nearly all coworking spaces comes with rented meeting rooms that can be reserved by the hour, half-day, or even full-day.
 For businesses in coworking spaces, they need to avoid using the office space to hold meetings.
-Rather, if you have a subject or issue that warrants a conversation that create noise and disturb other workers in the space, you need to rent one of the meeting rooms in the office space.
+Rather, if you have a subject or issue that warrants a conversation that creates noise and disturbs other workers in the space, you need to rent one of the meeting rooms in the office space.

 All of us have virtual and in-person private conversations.
 These need to be kept private.
 If you have a virtual video conference call where private matters need to be discussed, you need to reserve a day office or rented conference room.
 Don’t put private matters at risk of broader exposure—either within your business or to other professionals and businesses using the same office space.
 When faced with a delicate situation at work—from a difficult performance review, feedback to a coworker, and termination of an employee or vendor relationship—be mindful of those conversations; these need to be kept private and in most instances held in a day office or rented conference room.